nekocari/miniTCG/README.md

 # miniTCG

-A very basic automated Trading Card Game Application written in PHP. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.
+An automated Trading Card Game Application written in PHP, covering most of the basics. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.

 (Because of the DSGVO you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)